universitytheater/utheater.github.io/_pages/get-involved-actors.md

 #### How will I know if I'm cast?

-Cast lists will be emailed to auditionees and may be posted outside of the TAPS Lounge at the Logan Center on Friday of 1st Week around early afternoon.
-Auditionees are expected to check this list and confirm their role with stage management by the end of Friday, so be on the lookout then!
+Casting decisions will be emailed to auditionees on Friday of 1st Week around early afternoon.
+Auditionees are expected to check their email and confirm their role with stage management by the end of Friday, so be on the lookout then!

 #### Can I be cast in more than one show?